web-deps/odom/docs/collections.md

 #### `getData`

-A data selector for a function that returns an array of data to be used to create nodes for Map nodes.
+A data selector for a function that returns an array or a promise that resolves to an array of data that is used to create nodes.
 Let us look at the signature of this function.

 **Syntax**: